 |Adenosylcobalamin||Least stable form of B12, responsible for energy formation during citric acid cycle.|

 B12 shots are an easy way for people to address one of the most common vitamin deficiencies and increase their energy and boost their mood.
 Vitamin B12 is important for proper red blood cell formation and brain function in addition to DNA synthesis, energy production and nerve cell health.
-(R) It’s also really important when it comes to converting homocysteine, which you can read about in a nerdy post written by Aaron here.
-Supplementing with B12 may do a whole range of good stuff for us, including possibly preventing dementia and improving healthy fetal development during pregnancy.
-(R) (R)
+It’s also really important when it comes to converting homocysteine back into methionine.
+Supplementing with B12 may do a whole range of good stuff for us, including possibly preventing dementia and improving healthy fetal development during pregnancy.12

-Because B12 is mainly found in animal sources, strict vegans and vegetarians may be more likely to be deficient.
-People with gastrointestinal disorders like celiac or Crohn’s disease and older adults also may have issues with absorbing B12.
-A B12 deficiency can lead to anemia and permanent nerve damage.
-(R)
+Because B12 is almost exclusively found in animal sources, strict vegans and vegetarians are much more likely to be deficient.
+People with gastrointestinal disorders like Celiac or Crohn’s disease and older adults also may have issues with absorbing B12.
+A B12 deficiency can lead to anemia and permanent nerve damage.3

 Some indicators of a B12 deficiency also may be linked to problems with low B6 or folate, which we’ll get into in a minute.